747745124/artemis_b50_mai/README.md

 ### ARTEMIS Maimai B50 Generator

 This is a simple tool for B50 (Best 50 scores) generator for those who use [ARTEMIS](https://gitea.tendokyu.moe/Hay1tsme/artemis) as their maimai server.
+It is based on maimaiDX and maibot project.

 ![image-20240225014842014](./README_images/image-20240225014842014.png)